We do not operate a recycling collection center.

 * PAINT & HAZARDOUS HOUSEHOLD CHEMICALS:

-Dispose of usable paint and hazardous household chemicals, yard chemicals, etc. contact:
+Dispose of usable paint and hazardous household chemicals, yard chemicals, mercury thermostats, etc. contact:

 For residents of Douglas and Sarpy Counties, but not businesses.